Play Me: Female praise

-"Play Me" is an audience favorite, especially, it seems, among women, who carry signs that read "Neil, Play Me" to his performances and scream "me, me, me" when he plays the tune, described as "an entreaty to romance".
-Along with "Love on the Rocks" and "You Don't Bring Me Flowers", it is one of the "baritone ballads" that have "60-year-old women erupting in girlish screams"; it makes female audience members shriek and swoon.
-According to Melissa Ruggieri, writing for Media General about a 2008 concert, "Diamond [at age 67] also still possesses the ability to charm, even though he didn't need to do much except wiggle his prominent eyebrows at women in the crowd to elicit schoolgirl-like squeals—'Play Me,' in particular, had a bizarre aphrodisiac effect."
+"Play Me" is an audience favorite, especially among women, who carry signs that read "Neil, Play Me" to his performances and scream "me, me, me" when he plays the tune, described as "an entreaty to romance".
+Along with "Love on the Rocks" and "You Don't Bring Me Flowers", it is one of the "baritone ballads" that have "60-year-old women erupting in girlish screams;" it makes female audience members shriek and swoon.
+According to Melissa Ruggieri, writing for Media General about a 2008 concert, "Diamond [at 67] also still possesses the ability to charm, even though he didn't need to do much except wiggle his prominent eyebrows at women in the crowd to elicit schoolgirl-like squeals—'Play Me,' in particular, had a bizarre aphrodisiac effect."

 Singer/songwriter Mary Lee Kortes, while performing it in 2000 in New York, suggested that she had lost her virginity to the song.
 Nancy Sinatra said, "'Play Me' is my favorite [Neil Diamond] song, because it is sexy."

 Critical acclaim

 It is widely praised by critics and musicians as well; it is among the top-ten favorite songs of American writer and critic David Wild.
-Wild was especially fond of the lines "You are the sun, I am the moon, / You are the words, I am the tune, / Play me," and other writers have cited the lines as well.
+Wild was especially fond of the lines "You are the sun, I am the moon / You are the words, I am the tune / Play me", and other writers have cited the lines as well.
 Diamond himself has referred to those lines, for instance in an apology to a 2008 Columbus, Ohio, audience, for performing with a raspy voice while suffering from acute laryngitis.
 Billboard described it as a "potent cut."
-Cash Box described it as "a ballad about he, she and the music," and considered it to be "delicious."
+Cash Box described it as "a ballad about he, she and the music" and considered it to be "delicious".
+Record World called it a "sweet and smooth ballad, seemingly born to be covered."